Mackinac Bridge: Early history

-The Algonquian peoples who lived in the straits area prior to the arrival of Europeans in the 17th century called this region Michilimackinac, which is widely understood to mean Place of the Great Turtle.
-This is thought to refer to the shape of what is now called Mackinac Island.
-This interpretation of the word is debated by scholars.
+The Algonquian peoples who lived in the straits area prior to the arrival of the Europeans in the 17th century originally called this region Michilimackinac, which is widely understood to mean Place of the Great Turtle.
 Trading posts at the Straits of Mackinac attracted peak populations during the summer trading season; they also developed as intertribal meeting places.

 As usage of the state's mineral and timber resources increased during the 19th century, the area became an important transport hub.
 In 1881 the three railroads that reached the Straits, the Michigan Central, Grand Rapids & Indiana, and the Detroit, Mackinac & Marquette, jointly established the Mackinac Transportation Company to operate a railroad car ferry service across the straits and connect the two peninsulas.

 Improved highways along the eastern shores of the Lower Peninsula brought increased automobile traffic to the Straits region starting in the 1910s.
 The state of Michigan initiated an automobile ferry service between Mackinaw City and St. Ignace in 1923; it eventually operated nine ferry boats that would carry as many as 9,000 vehicles per day.
 Traffic backups could stretch as long as 16 mi.